ruaridhmollica/trail-v.thesis/readme.md

 # Trail - 4th Year CompSci Dissertation Project
 A Progressive Web App (PWA) that allows a user to get information about the trees on the Heriot-Watt using QR, Spatial and Speech Synth technologies.
 Augmented Reality is also experimented with.
-* Work In Progress Deployed at: https://www.thetrailapp.com/
+This project is no longer maintained - a currently maintained version can be seen at https://github.com/ruaridhmollica/trail

 ## Stack